hchan/tachyonsJourney/README.md

 In truth, his greatest blunder was ... correct

 # Chapter 11 - The War Within The Universe - Dark Matter vs Dark Energy
-As humans evolved, so did their understanding of the Universe.
-In fact, scientists have even predicted how the universe will end.
+Einstein's theory of an exanding universe had huge ramifications, and it also affected Tachyon's mood and moreover his optimism.
+Before the end, let's start off with the cause.
 There are 2 great forces in the universe currently at war - Dark Matter and Dark Energy.
 Dark Matter exerts a gravitational force to pull in matter.
 Should the victor of this war be Dark Matter, the universe will see a Big Crunch, and converge into a singularity.
 Dark Energy on the other hand is the evil twin of Dark Matter.
 It exerts a force to prevent the Universe from collapsing.
 In fact, its force accelerates the expansion of the universe.
+This was what Einstein had theorized had existed.
+Future earth scientists further believed this theory and expanded it even further.
 Should the victor of this war be Dark Energy, the Universe will end in a Big Freeze.
 As of the Earth year 2015, scientists have predicted that the victor will be Dark Energy and the universe would end in a Big Freeze.